rstraub/rstraub.github.io/_drafts/must-read-books-for-medior-software-developers.md

 This book helped me step up my TDD game a lot.
 It taught me the small nuances I needed to use it effectively in daily work.
 TDD as a skill has profoundly changed how I write code for the better.
 Not just the end result, but also the entire process.

-## 🧽 Clean Architecture
+## Clean Architecture 🧽

 **Why This Book?**
-Designing software is a critical skill in order to evolve a system over time.
-The system should be able to transform according to the need of the users and deliver value.
+Writing clean code is great, but it only gets you so far.
+In order to create applications that deliver value and stand the test of time, it should have a solid architecture.
+This book offers guidance achieving that.

 **Who Is It For?**
 Developers who know how to write good code, and want to weave it together in a well designed system.
 Best read after gaining tangible experience in a few software projects and having a solid set of development skills.